-Fall is one of the best times of the year to fish.
+Fall is one of the best times of the year to fish the Grand River in Grand Rapids, Michigan for salmon and steelhead.
 The hot days and warm nights turn to warm days and cool nights.
-The green leaves turn to oranges, reds and yellows and the salmon start their annual pilgrimage into the Muskegon, Grand, White and Kalamazoo Rivers as well as and other tributaries.
+The green leaves turn to oranges, reds and yellows and the salmon start their annual pilgrimage into the Muskegon, Grand and White rivers as well as and other tributaries.
 Smallmouth bass and northern pike become even more aggressive as they fatten up for the long winter.

 With the salmon pilgrimage the fall steelhead follow as they find a food source, salmon eggs, in the rivers along with other aquatic insects and smolt.
 They stay in the systems until they migrate back out into Lake Michigan in the spring after they spawn.
 Trout are on the prowl as well, fattening up for winter on the abundant biomass in the area river systems.

-During this time it’s important to use multiple techniques to maximize your success on the rivers.
+During this time, at least on the Grand River, it’s important to use multiple techniques to maximize your success.
 There are various techniques that can be used but here are some that we prefer.